 Mentors will help unemployed participants create personal work activation plans and regular registration with the Employment Agency.
 "Each activity will be tailor-made depending on the needs and problems that the beneficiary encounters and what they want.
 This may refer to providing training for business plan development and developing "soft skills" for those who already know a lot but need additional support to adequately present themselves," Stajovic says.

 The project for work activation of social protection beneficiaries is being implemented in Podgorica, Tuzi, Golubovci, Niksic, Pluzine, Savnik, Bijelo Polje, Ulcinj, Bar, and Rozaje.
 This pilot project is being implemented as a result of cooperation between UNDP, Ministry of Labour and Social Welfare, Employment Agency and Centres for Social Welfare.
 As such, it is based on the human-centered design methodology, which analyzes the experiences and challenges of both beneficiaries and institutions active in the field of social protection and employment.
 Based on the results of this process, the pilot project focuses on a personalized approach to activation through soft skills training and intensive mentoring.
 The experience gained through this approach will be used to strengthen an integrated approach to work activation by the social protection and employment sector.

-This project is part of a broader ACTIVATE! program implemented by UN agencies in Montenegro with the support of the United Nations Joint Fund for Sustainable Development, whose aim is to improve the system of social protection, labor activation and employment of young people.
+This project is part of a broader ACTIVATE! program implemented by UN agencies in Montenegro with the support of United Nations Joint SDG Fund with contributions from the European Union and governments of Denmark, Germany, Ireland, Luxembourg, Monaco, Netherlands, Norway, Portugal, Republic of Korea, Spain, Sweden, Switzerland, the whose aim is to improve the system of social protection, labor activation and employment of young people.